 For contact lens wearers, a contact lens exam is absolutely necessary to ensure the lenses are fitting both eyes properly and that the health of your eyes are not harmed by contact lenses.
 For example, not everyone's eyes make enough tears to even wear contact lenses.
 We will consult with you about your lifestyle, e.g., if you are involved in a lot of sports, etc. and will involve measurements.

-Patients need to be careful to get a proper fit, and also learn how to clean and store them safely.
+It is a special exam in addition to your Routine Eye Exam.
+This special exam assess the curvatures of the eye, evaluates the cornea and eyelids in relationship to the contacts as well as the movement of the lens on the eye.
+This exam also determines your contact lens prescription, because it is not the same as the glasses prescription.Patients need to be careful to get a proper fit, and also learn how to clean and store them safely.
 Getting contacts from an eye care doctor, complete with a special exam, is the way to go, not through mail order.

 If you wear or want contacts, you need a contact lens exam in addition to a comprehensive eye exam.
 Your eye doctor will perform special tests during a contact lens exam to evaluate your vision with contacts.
 The first test will measure your eye surface to determine what size and type of contacts are best for you.
 Your doctor may also do a tear film evaluation to make sure you have enough tears to comfortably wear contacts.

 If you have dry eyes, we may also perform a tear film evaluation to make sure you are prescribed contact lenses that keep your eyes sufficiently moist.

 About Wohl Optics Vision Care

-Work with a real-life optician in a real-life shop, where you receive warm, professional service and a high quality, yet affordable product.
-Family owned and operated best in Bucks County Optical and Optometry eye care practice.
-Direct, personal consultation with the person who is not only helping you, but also designing, manufacturing, performing quality assurance and dispensing your eye wear.
+Proper eyeglass prescription and fit is vital for your best vision.
+Veteran owned and operated - best in Bucks County Optical and Optometry eye care practice.
+Direct, personal consultation with the person who is designing, manufacturing, performing quality assurance and dispensing your eye wear.

+How could your glasses be better?
+What situations do you feel give you trouble in your eyeglasses?
 We are not satisfied unless we exceed your expectations.
 We hope you’ll drop by to browse, discuss the latest in lens technology, get expert advice, or just to say hello.
 Talk about music, news, family, or restaurants with Doug Wohl.
-After all, we are all members of the same community.
+After all, we are all members of the same local community.